How to become a good bootcamp instructor

 Be careful to ensure high intensity training is not seen as an opportunity for your fitter clients (or even yourself) to receive an ego boost.
 This can be initimidating and demoralising for other participants.

 Watch out for overtraining clients.
 There is always one fitness junkie who always wants to do more and is continually extolling the virtues of new techniques, new PBs, new fads and extra gym sessions.
-Overtraining is real and so keep a look out for the symptoms and signals.

 A crucial aspect of getting to know your charges is the detailed health screening and questioning you should undertake beforehand.